Maternity Allowance

 How do I prove self-employment income?

-If you haven’t paid Class 2 NICs, you will get £27 a week.
-If you have paid Class 2 NICs, for instance through self-assessment, but if you have paid you will get the flat rate.
+If you haven’t paid, aren’t treated as having paid and choose not to pay voluntary Class 2 NICs, you will get £27 MA a week.
+If you have paid, are treated as having paid or pay voluntary Class 2 NICs you will get the flat rate.

 For more information on how to pay NICs early or on a voluntary basis, contact the National Insurance helpline.